-The Knitted Bear Company is committed to using and promoting the wool from heritage rare breeds which graze wildflower rich grassland, helping to make conservation grazing more economically viable.
+The Knitted Bear Company is committed to using and promoting the wool from heritage rare breeds many of which graze wildflower rich grassland, helping to make conservation grazing more economically viable.
 Grasslands are a key feature of the English countryside, for centuries these habitats have been maintained by grazing sheep and other livestock.
 Without these animals our fields would turn to scrub, and we would lose the unique plants, insects and mammals that rely on our grassland habitats.

-Our wool is undyed and unbleached, reflecting the many different colours of Britain’s native sheep breeds.
+My wool is undyed and unbleached, reflecting the many different colours of Britain’s native sheep breeds.
 Each produces a distinctive wool, from the hardy, water-repellant near black Hebridean to the soft, lustrous cream coloured Wensleydale.

 The sheep range from the tiny seaweed eating North Ronaldsay to the huge Wensleydale with its long, silky fleece.
 They come from the Scottish Islands, the Yorkshire Dales, the Welsh hills and of course the South Downs.